smaffulli/blog/_posts/2021-05-12-kubernetes-cost-management.md

 3. Explore.

 Let kubecost run for a couple of hours before taking a full tour so that there is enough data in the system to populate all fields.

+When moving to production, you can expose Kubecost via [ingress](https://docs.kubecost.com/getting-started#basic-auth), SAML, or other mechanism that meets your security requirements.
+This is similar to how you might give access to other resources, such as a Jenkins UI.

 ## Setup Tips